Hagerstown and Frederick Railway: Potomac Light and Power Company

-The Hagerstown & Frederick had always run what originally amounted to a side business, selling electricity to customers in the vicinity of its operations.
-As time went on, it became apparent to Emory Coblentz that the real business opportunity was in the electric utility business.
-With an eye to expanding his utility market, Coblentz purchased the Martinsburg Electric Light Company in 1916.
-He also acquired the Northern Virginia Power Company, and in 1917 the Chambersburg, Greencastle & Waynesboro Street Railway, which came with its own utility service.
-In 1922 the entire system, including the Hagerstown & Frederick Railway, became the Potomac Public Service Company.
-The next year, the PPS absorbed the Cumberland utility known as the Potomac Edison Company (which included the Cumberland and Westernport Electric Railway), and applied its name to the entire operation.
-Potomac Edison thus covered a territory covering western and central Maryland, the Eastern Panhandle of West Virginia, and a portion of Northern Virginia.
+The Potomac Light and Power Company operated power plants and was affiliated with the Hagerstown & Frederick Railway and Northern Virginia Power.
+The company sold electricity and used water power, distributing it to Jefferson and Berkeley County in West Virginia and nearby counties in Maryland and Virginia.
+The company was incorporated under West Virginia, abiding by their laws.
+The Potomac Light and Power Co. took over the plant from the Martinsburg Electric Company on August 1, 1916.
+In 1917, the H&F acquired the Chambersburg, Greencastle and Waynesboro Street Railway, which came with its own utility service.
+In 1922, the entire system, including the Hagerstown & Frederick Railway, became the Potomac Public Service Company.
+The next year, the PPS absorbed the Cumberland utility known as the Potomac Edison company (which included the Cumberland and Westernport Electric Railway), and applied its name to the entire operation.

 Immediately thereafter, in another consolidation, Potomac Edison became a subsidiary of a holding company, the American Water Works & Electric Company, which operated a group of companies in Maryland and Pennsylvania under the West Penn Electric Company brand.
-The Potomac Edison name carried on until the 1990s when the Allegheny Power brand was applied.
+For a period of time, the Potomac Light and Power company went by "Potomac Edison," which was carried on until the 1990s when the Allegheny Power brand was applied.